rtw369/CLUE-Hack/README.md

 Rooms - 9:
   - Kitchen
   - Ballroom
-  - Consevatory
+  - Conservatory
   - Dining Room
   - Lounge
   - Hall
   - Study
   - Library
-  - Biliard Room
+  - Billiard Room

 Important Rules:
   - Suggestion can only be made in a room.